yorzi/discourse_docs/developers/hacking/official-single-sign-on-for-discourse.md

 5. Calculate a HMAC-SHA256 hash of the payload using sso_secret as the key and Base64 encoded payload as text
 6. Redirect back to `http://discourse_site/session/sso_login?sso=payload&sig=sig`

-Discourse will validate that the nonce is valid (if valid it will expire it right away so it can no longer be used) it will attempt to:
+Discourse will validate that the nonce is valid, and if valid, it will expire it right away so it can not be used again.
+Then, it will attempt to:

 1. Log the user on by looking up an already associated **external_id** in the SingleSignOnRecord model
 2. Log the user on by using the email provided (updating external_id)